vulncheck-oss/sdk/README.md

 ## License

-The MIT License (MIT).
+Apache License 2.0.
 Please see License File for more information.